-Legal Notice: This document is protected by copyright and may be used, reproduced, incorporated into other works, adapted, modified, translated or distributed under a public license provided that ICH's copyright in the document is acknowledged at all times.
-In case of any adaption, modification or translation of the document, reasonable steps must be taken to clearly label, demarcate or otherwise identify that changes were made to or based on the original document.
-Any impression that the adaption, modification or translation of the avoided.
+Legal notice: This document is protected by copyright and may be used, reproduced, incorporated into other works, adapted, modified, translated or distributed under a public license provided that ICH's copyright in the document is acknowledged at all times.
+In case of any adaption, modification or translation of the document, reasonable steps must be taken to clearly label, demarcate or otherwise identify those changes were made to or based on the original document.
+Any impression that the adaption, modification or translation of the original document is endorsed or sponsored by the ICH must be avoided.